-The Annual General Meeting of SB Central Bank was held on 11 March 2021.
+The Annual General Meeting of SB Central Bank was held on 10 March 2022.
 The Board's proposal on the distribution of profits was approved.
-The Meeting also granted a discharge to the Board members and Managing Director.
+The Meeting also granted a discharge to the Board members and Managing Director and selected the new Board of Directors.
+SB Central Bank held extraordinary General Meeting on 6 October 2022 where was decided the number of members in the Board of Directors and selected new members to substitute the ones who had resigned.